Last updated on January 20th, 2021 at 04:50 pm

 For 30+ years, lab-based urine drug testing has been the preferred method of workplace drug testing by the vast majority of employers who conduct testing and the only method permitted as part of the U.S. Department of Transportation’s (DOT) regulations.
 Urine testing has successfully passed the test of time.
 It has proven to be scientifically accurate and legally defensible (all 50 states permit its use for workplace programs and some states actually require it for certain industries and as part of local incentive programs).

 However, on October 25, 2019, the Substance Abuse and Mental Health Services Administration (SAMHSA), the federal agency that oversees workplace drug testing, published guidelines for lab-based oral fluid drug testing (OFMG).
 These guidelines make it possible for federal agencies to either switch to oral fluid testing or combine it with their existing urine testing program, using the testing method that best aligns with each testing circumstance.
-The OFMG do not apply to any other federal government-related drug testing regulations such as those mandated by DOT or the Nuclear Regulatory Commission (NRC).
-While DOT has already publicly signaled that it will begin the process that will eventually allow oral fluid testing, the OFMG only apply to federal workplaces at this time.
+The OFMG does not apply to any other federal government-related drug testing regulations such as those mandated by DOT or the Nuclear Regulatory Commission (NRC).
+While DOT has already publicly signaled that it will begin the process that will eventually allow oral fluid testing, the OFMG only applies to federal workplaces at this time.

 State Laws and Oral Fluid

-Outside of federally mandated drug testing regulations, lab-based oral fluid testing has been permitted for many years in all but three states (Hawaii, Maine and Vermont).
+Outside of federally mandated drug testing regulations, lab-based oral fluid testing has been permitted for many years in all but three states (Hawaii, Maine, and Vermont).
 However, there are 17 states that only permit the use of lab-based urine testing by private-sector employers in certain industries or with certain government contracts or of companies participating in state-sponsored incentive programs (e.g., workers’ compensation premium discount programs).
 Outside of specified industries and incentive programs in those states, employers have been free to choose lab-based oral fluid testing all along.

 Generally speaking, oral fluid drug testing is legal.
-Employers are well advised, however, to carefully review the drug testing laws and other laws that can affect workplace drug testing in each applicable state.
+Employers are well-advised, however, to carefully review the drug testing laws and other laws that can affect workplace drug testing in each applicable state.
 Remember these simple guidelines when it comes to state drug testing laws:

 - Federal regulations trump state drug testing laws (e.g., DOT-covered employers may only conduct urine drug testing in compliance with the DOT regulations at this time).

-- Employers must comply with all applicable state laws, which means that if a company has business operations in more than one state, it must comply with each states law.
+- Employers must comply with all applicable state laws, which means that if a company has business operations in more than one state, it must comply with each state’s law.

 - Lab-based urine drug testing is permitted in all 50 states and lab-based oral fluid drug testing is permitted in 47 states.